 Hallux Varus Causes:

-Hallux varus occurs as a young child in the form of congenital hallux varu.
-It may also result as an adult after an injury or as a complication of a bunion surgery.
+Hallux varus occurs as a young child in the form of congenital hallux varus, or it may results as an adult after an injury or as a complication of a bunion surgery.
 Hallux varus as a result of a surgery occurs between 1-5% of all bunion surgeries depending on when it is noticed.

-If the hallux varus is noticed quickly before the soft tissue deformity becomes permanent, it can almost always be splinted back into place with:
+If the hallux varus is noticed quickly before the soft tissue deformity becomes permanent it can almost always be splinted back into place with bandages, pads and accomodations.